will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/transformer/README.md

 ### Sequential computation difficult to parallelize

-Second, due to the sequential nature of how RNNs are computed, RNNs can be slow to train at scale (for a different perspective, see Andrej Kaparthy's blog post on RNNs [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)).
+Second, due to the sequential nature of how RNNs are computed, RNNs can be slow to train at scale.

+### RNNs aren't dominantly worse btw

+For a positive perspective on RNNs, see Andrej Kaparthy's blog post on RNNs [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+One thing, for example, to realize about the transformer models (in particular, the language model versions such as GPT) is that they have a finite context window while RNNs have theoretically an infinite context window.

 ## Transformer